apple/swift-temporal-sdk/CONTRIBUTING.md

-By submitting a pull request, you represent that you have the right to license your contribution to Apple and the community, and agree by submitting the patch that your contributions are licensed under the Apache 2.0 license (see `LICENSE.txt`).
+By submitting a pull request, you represent that you have the right to license your contribution to Apple and the community, and agree by submitting the patch that your contributions are licensed under the MIT license (see `LICENSE.txt`).

 ## How to submit a bug report

-Please report any issues related to this library in the [swift-configuration](https://github.com/apple/swift-configuration/issues) repository.
+Please report any issues related to this library in the [swift-temporal-sdk](https://github.com/apple/swift-temporal-sdk/issues) repository.

 Specify the following:

-* Swift Configuration version
+* Swift Temporal SDK version
-* Contextual information (e.g. what you were trying to achieve with swift-configuration)
+* Contextual information (e.g. what you were trying to achieve with swift-temporal-sdk)
 * Simplest possible steps to reproduce
   * More complex the steps are, lower the priority will be.
   * A pull request with failing test case is preferred, but it's just fine to paste the test case into the issue description.